gusdleon/umbrajs-three/readme.md

      <script src="dist/umbrajs-three.js"></script>

-Remember to include three.js beforehand.
+Remember to include three.js beforehand since it's an external dependency and not bundled in the output.

 ### Working with `umbrajs` at the same time